python-cmd2/cmd2/docs/hooks.rst

 You may choose to modify the user input by creating a new ``Statement`` with different properties (see above).
-If you do so, assign your new ``Statement`` object to ``data.statement``.
-In any case, you must return a ``PrecommandData`` object.
-You don't have to create this object from scratch, you can just return the one given to you after you make modifications.
+If you do so, assign your new ``Statement`` object to ``params.statement``.

+The precommand hook must return a ``PrecommandData`` object.
+You don't have to create this object from scratch, you can just return the one passed into the hook.

 After all registered precommand hooks have been called, ``self.precmd(statement)`` will be called.
 To retain full backward compatibility